dmitryd/dd_deepl/Documentation/Introduction/Index.rst

 before and after the translation, or force/prevent translation of the field).
 This extension provides several events that can alter the behavior of translation or modify field values before and after the translation.

+Starting from version 12.1.0 the extension can translate flexform fields (including sections), which is a very useful feature for custom content elements.

 This extension is not in any way based on two above mentioned extensions or contains any of their code.
 This is completely new code.